 In addition to calculating IRR, the study team assessed how burdensome it was to locate and record the information used to test this measure by having abstractors note the time it took to complete each record.
-On average, the abstractors spent 14 minutes per eligible SCD case abstracting the data for this measure, with times ranging from 5 to 35 minutes.
+During Phase 1, on average, the abstractors spent 15 minutes per eligible SCD case abstracting the data for this measure, with times ranging from 5-35 minutes.